unibz-core/ontouml-trust-patterns/README.md

 ## Project Structure

-* [/source](/source) contains the source files of the TPL pattern library, its process specification and the models with the cases depicting its usage.
+* [/source](/source) contains the source files of the TPL pattern library and the models with the cases depicting its usage.
 * [/images](/images) contains figures depicting TPL and ROT

 ## Reusing source files